geo-tp/wow-ocr/README.md

 Usage
 ----

-Models will use pre trained weights, you don't have to train anything
+Models will use pre trained weights, you don't have to train anything.
+[Try it on Colab](https://colab.research.google.com/drive/1w4YIS--7qSzdSrwKPcQfqO988PlrxuCM?usp=sharing)

 ```
 import wow_ocr